Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: TCAD simulation

-The process simulation needs to be calibrated by SIMS data before the simulation of electrical characteristics.
-Synopsys TCAD process simulation provides accurate ion implantation database called ``Advanced Calibration'' \cite{TCAD_Manual}, but there are large discrepancies between process simulation by ``Advanced Calibration'' and SIMS (\figurename~\ref{fig_sims_tcad_p} and \ref{fig_sims_tcad_b}).
-For phosphorus, the simulated doping is shallower than SIMS.
-For boron, another bump on the tail which indicates the channeling effects is overestimated in simulation.
-This phenomenon is caused by oxide layer on the surface (cap-layer) implemented during ion implantation.
-The layer prevents the channeling effects.
-In the actual fabricated process, there is a thin oxide shield layer($\rm \sim$$\rm 120~nm$) covering on wafer surface (pre-amorphization) to suppress channeling effects.
-However, one thermal oxide layer has been added before implantation, the channeling effects still are not suppressed as expected in simulation.
-To calibrate ion implantation step in simulation, ``Cap Layer-Dependent" parameter $r$ \cite{TCAD_Manual} should be corrected.
+The simulation process needs to be calibrated by SIMS data before being able to provide a prediction of electrical features.
+The TCAD environment provides a calibrated database referred to as ``Advanced Calibration'' \cite{TCAD_Manual}, but there are large discrepancies between simulation based on this database and SIMS data (see Fig.\ref{fig_sims_tcad_p} and \ref{fig_sims_tcad_b}).
+For phosphorus, the simulated doping is shallower than that obtained from SIMS.
+For boron, there is an additional bump in the tail region, indicating that the channeling effects are overestimated in the simulations.
+The possible reason for this behavior may be found in the channeling effects of the screen oxide layer mentioned in the last section.
+Although we use the full process simulation and implant the boron/phosphorus after growing the screen oxide layer, the effects are not suppressed.
+In order to calibrate the ion implantation step in our simulations, the ratio $r$ between the amorphous and channeling doses \cite{TCAD_Manual} should be corrected to match our working conditions.